Criminal Possession of a Firearm

 The prohibited act

-Knowledge is a minimum, but not enough to prove intent.
+Knowledge is a requirement, but not enough to prove intent.

 Another basic element of any crime is identity.
-Even if someone committed a crime, was the accused person the person who did it?
+Even if someone did commit a crime, who did?

 Identity of the contraband – part of the act or intent elements